-In February 2019, the Company entered into a research collaboration and option agreement with Janssen Pharmaceuticals, Inc. ("Janssen Agreement"), a subsidiary of Johnson & Johnson ("Janssen"), to discover and develop novel integrin therapeutics for patients with conditions not adequately addressed by current therapies.
-The Janssen agreement focuses on three integrin targets, each target the subject of a research program, with a limited ability to substitute integrin targets for others, not explored by the Company, if research results are not favorable.
+In February 2019, the Company entered into a research collaboration and option agreement with Janssen ("Janssen Agreement"), a subsidiary of Johnson & Johnson, to discover and develop novel integrin therapeutics for patients with conditions not adequately addressed by current therapies.
+The Janssen Agreement focused on three integrin targets, each target the subject of a research program, with a limited ability to substitute integrin targets for others, not explored by the Company, if research results were not favorable.
 Under the terms of the agreement, Janssen paid the Company an upfront fee of \$10.0 million for the first two research programs in 2019 and in December 2020 the Company reached an agreement with Janssen to commence work on the third research program and Janssen agreed to pay \$5.0 million for the third research program commencement fee.
-In addition, Janssen reimburses the Company for all internal and external costs and expenses incurred during the term of the agreement at agreed-upon contractual rates.
-The Company invoices Janssen on a quarterly basis and payments are due within 60 days.
+In addition, Janssen reimbursed the Company for all internal and external costs and expenses incurred during the term of the agreement at agreed-upon contractual rates.

 In December 2021, Janssen informed the Company that they had decided not to exercise its options on the first two integrin targets, thus also discontinuing those two research programs.
-The Company has focused efforts on the third integrin research program which includes the potential development of integrin antibody activators.
-In January 2023, Janssen informed the Company that it had decided to exercise its right to terminate the Janssen Agreement for convenience, subject to a 60 day notification period.
-The Janssen Agreement will terminate effective March 2023 or earlier if agreed to by the Company and Janssen.
+The Company focused its remaining efforts on the third integrin research program which included the potential development of integrin antibody activators.

+In January 2023, Janssen informed the Company that it had decided to exercise its right to terminate the Janssen Agreement for convenience and the effective date of the termination of Janssen Agreement was in March 2023.